elastic/elasticgpt-bigquery-connector/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Security

+If you discover a security vulnerability within this project, please follow the responsible disclosure principles.
+Please do NOT create publicly viewable issues for suspected security vulnerabilities.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.